About the Journal

 Focus and scope

-Rangahau Aranga: AUT Graduate Review is an open access, peer-reviewed journal set up and run by and for postgraduate students at Auckland University of Technology, showcasing their research.
-Rangahau Aranga is being established as an initiative in coordination with AUTSA and AUT Library's Tuwhera.
+Rangahau Aranga: AUT Graduate Review is an open access, peer-reviewed journal set up and run by and for postgraduate students and recent alumni at Auckland University of Technology, showcasing their research.
+The journal aims to disseminate postgraduate AUT research on and by postgraduate students, alongside content reflecting on current and emerging issues.

 The journal welcomes submissions from students engaged in postgraduate level study at AUT, across a range of disciplines and study areas and in multiple forms, including research articles and short form research summaries, case studies, abstracts, commentary, book reviews and creative works.